Why are we called human beings?

 Being as creative source of power

-So when you see us referred to as human beings consider it as a reminder of our creative power, and ask yourself where on the Branson/Manson scale (Jesus/Satan) is your creation of your life?
+So when you see us referred to as human beings consider it as a reminder of our creative power, and ask yourself where on the Branson/Manson (Jesus/Satan) scale is your created self?

-And if you don’t like what you’ve created so far, don’t despair, just use your imagination and start on a new creation of yourself.
+And if you don’t like what you’re creating, don’t despair, just use your imagination and start anew.

 Don’t forget: You are a Creator!